 For revolving products, EAD is computed based on the current outstanding balance and the estimated potential drawdown of undrawn commitments, which is determined based on historical data.
-For closed-end products, the EAD is the current outstanding balance.
+For closed-end products, the EAD is equal to the current outstanding balance.
 EAD models are generally segmented by material pre-default risk drivers such as facility type, limit and utilisation.
 EAD models are calibrated to reflect the portfolio long-run averages, except for portfolios that exhibit positive correlation between LGD and PD values, in which case, these portfolios' EAD models are calibrated to reflect their economic downturn conditions.
-EADs must be at least equal to the current outstanding balances.
+The EAD values of such portfolios must be at least equal to the current outstanding balances.